apache/sirona/src/site/markdown/basis.md

 ## Monitor JDBC

-To monitor JDBC just configure your DataSource replacing its `java.sql.Driver` by `org.apache.commons.monitoring.jdbc.MonitoringDriver` and updating its jdbc url from `jdbc:foo:bar` to `jdbc:monitoring:foo:bar?delegateDriver=xxxxx`.
+To monitor JDBC just configure your DataSource replacing its `java.sql.Driver` by `org.apache.sirona.jdbc.MonitoringDriver` and updating its jdbc url from `jdbc:foo:bar` to `jdbc:monitoring:foo:bar?delegateDriver=xxxxx`.

 Note: delegateDriver needs to be the last parameter (if there are several).